thezeroalpha/thezeroalpha.github.io/_posts/2019-08-01-til-the-fc-builtin.md

 Flags:
 * `-e ename`: ename is the editor.
 If not given, $FCEDIT is used.
 If not set, $EDITOR is used.
-* `-l`: list commands on stdout, don't open an editor
+* `-l`: list commands on standard output, don't open an editor
 * `-n`: don't print command numbers
 * `-r`: reverse the order of commands

 ![fc edit demo](/img/fc-demos/edit.gif)

 ## Second form: `fc -s` to replace text in a previous command and re-run it
-In this form, you can do a global subsitution (text replacement) across a previous command and re-execute it.
+In this form, you can do a global substitution (text replacement) across a previous command and re-execute it.

 Usage: `fc -s pattern=replacement command_number`.
 The command number is the same as in the first form.
 If it's not specified, the previous command is used.

-In zsh, this second form is a bit different.
+In ZSH, this second form is a bit different.
-To get the same behavior as in bash, use `fc -e - pattern=replacement`.
+To get the same behavior as in Bash, use `fc -e - pattern=replacement`.
-You don't need the `-s` flag, and `-e -` tell zsh to skip the editor.
+You don't need the `-s` flag, and `-e -` tell ZSH to skip the editor.

 ![fc edit demo](/img/fc-demos/substitute.gif)